Qwe1rty/NodeDial/README.md

 ## Raft Cluster Operations

 The first thing to note is that the nodes the administration module considers to be a part of the cluster is not necessarily what Raft considers to be a part of the cluster.
-There are basically two somewhat independent membership protocols within the program: SWIM is for failure/health checking and partition tolerant broadcasting, while Raft is for data consistency and replication.
+There are basically two operationally independent membership protocols within the program: SWIM is for failure/health checking and partition resistant broadcasting, while Raft is for data consistency and replication.

-Raft needs to ensure that there is consensus on what the cluster actually is - so while it gets notified about joining nodes by the administration module's gossip, it will apply backpressure to ensure that each joining node is applied one at a time.
+Raft needs to ensure that there is consensus on what the cluster actually is - so while it subscribes to the administration module's gossip about joining nodes, it will ensure that each joining node is applied one at a time by rejecting joins if Raft is currently in the middle of adding another node, or the node is already added.

 When the leader is delivered a gossip join message, it will attempt to replicate the join command to the existing nodes in the Raft cluster to get majority agreement on the new server.
 Once a majority agrees, the leader